glymphie/CTFdeploy/docs/yaml_setup.md

 ##### Optional
 Optionally more pages can be defined.
-`file`: If the page uses a picture, please reference it.
+`file`: Can have multiple list members.
+If the page uses a picture, please reference it.

 ---